 Under the HMRC contractor FRS scheme, a business registered for VAT and operating under FRS will charge VAT on its goods and services using standard rate VAT at 20% (on the net value of work).

-Besides paying over a lower VAT rate under the FRS scheme, the business cannot reclaim the input VAT on its costs.
-That is unless it is on certain capital assets costing £2K or more.
-Therefore, in most cases previously, under the VAT Flat rate percentages available, the Flat Rate VAT (IT contractor) percentage would have been 14.5% of the gross sales.
+Besides paying over a lower VAT rate under the FRS scheme, the business can’t reclaim the input VAT on its costs.
+That is unless it’s on certain capital assets costing £2K or more.
+Therefore, in most cases previously, under the VAT Flat rate percentages available, the Flat Rate VAT (IT contractor) percentage would’ve been 14.5% of the gross sales.

 When we look at how to calculate Flat Rate VAT (UK), completing the bookkeeping, and VAT return completion, under the VAT FRS scheme this is very much simplified.
-The reason for this is that the business cannot reclaim the VAT on costs as mentioned above.
-Therefore, there is much less analysis work to do and this makes the Flat Rate VAT for IT contractors quite attractive.
+The reason for this is the business can’t reclaim the VAT on costs as mentioned above.
+Therefore, there’s much less analysis work to do, and this makes the Flat Rate VAT for IT contractors quite attractive.

 Our guide to VAT

 Our VAT guide on this website covers the UK VAT system in much more detail.
-We go into a lot of detail in this guide and it explains clearly how the VAT system works.
-Therefore, this is a great read for first time contractors and it gives you a comprehensive insight into how UK VAT works.
+We go into this in more depth in this guide, and it explains clearly how the VAT system works.
+Therefore, this is a great read for first time contractors, and it gives you a comprehensive insight into UK VAT.
 The guide is now also very popular online with Google searchers who are looking to find out how VAT works.
 In summary, this is worth a read as a new or even experienced UK contractor because it’ll give you a clearer picture on how the VAT system operates in the UK.